Edward Bolitho: Later life

 On returning to Cornwall, Bolitho took over the management of Bolitho Estates, a family-owned business which develops, renovates, and leases out farms, houses, and commercial properties.
 It also manages some leisure activities, including Trewidden, Trengwainton Garden (in partnership with the National Trust) and holiday properties, being closely involved in conservation matters.
 Bolitho is also Chairman of the South West Region committee of the Country Land and Business Association (CLA) and plays a part in other local activities, including the Penzance Sea Cadets, the Penwith Farming Forum, as well as the Royal Cornwall Show.

 Bolitho served as High Sheriff of Cornwall from March 2011 until March 2012, and jointly from September 2012 as Lord Lieutenant of Cornwall, succeeding Lady Mary Holborow, having served as a Deputy Lieutenant (2008–11).
 He has been Chairman of the Association of Lord-Lieutenants since 2018.

 Admitted as a Freeman of the City of London and then a Liveryman of the Goldsmiths' Company, Bolitho is also a member of HM Body Guard of the Honourable Corps of Gentlemen at Arms, and in 2018 became a Commander of the Order of St John (CStJ).
+Bolitho was appointed Knight Commander of the Royal Victorian Order (KCVO) in the 2024 New Year Honours.

+He is the President of the Cornwall Heritage Trust.